turtur0/blackjack/README.md

 - Client-side gameplay: Game logic runs on the client; only chips and history sync with server
 - Refresh handling: If a player refreshes during an active game, the bet is not loss since games are only saved when completed
 - Dealer visibility: Dealer shows only one card initially (standard casino rules)

+## Note
+- Changed to Tailwind v3 right before deployment to be compatiable with Turbopack, so ui may look slightly different from recorded gifs and deployed page